davidlaprade/davidlaprade.github.io/_posts/2017-1-14-replacing-controller-mixins-with-services.md

 This approach avoids the problems we encountered earlier.

 By explicitly
-[namespacing](https://en.wikipedia.org/wiki/Namespace) our helper method to the `MapService` we immediately know where to look for it.
+[namespacing](https://en.wikipedia.org/wiki/Namespace) our helper methods to the `MapService` we immediately know where to look for them.
 No digging around.
 No grep-driven-development.
-Just open the `MapService` file.
+Just open the `MapService` file and get going.
 This makes both debugging and refactoring much easier.

 By adding dependency injection, we remove the need to simulate HTTP requests when testing our code.
 We don't need any controllers, params, DB persistence, queries.
 Heck, we don't even need to load Rails if we don't want to!

-write to the database, run queries
+We just pass in a test `double` that implements a `#render_to_string` method instead of an actual Rails controller instance, and we're off to the races.

+Refactoring is also much simpler.
+If we want to separate these methods to isolate our Google Maps dependencies, it's trivial to do so.
+We just create a separate `MapService` -- perhaps a `MapMarkerService` -- that uses the other service as a dependency.
+We no longer have to worry about accidentially removing `#map_info_window` when all we want to get rid of is `#generate_map_markers`.
+We don't have to live with duplicated code to isolate our dependencies.

+### Conclusion

+This way of abstracting duplicate code has been a huge win on projects that I have worked on.
+I encourage you to give it a try!